It’s time for the UK to lead the way on multinational tax transparency

 Lush are proud to be one of several businesses to have led the way with voluntary public country-by-country reporting and stand behind this campaign for all multinationals operating in the UK to follow suit.”

-Dame Margaret Hodge MP, Chair of the APPG on Anti-Corruption & Responsible Tax
+Dame Margaret Hodge MP, former chair of the APPG on Anti-Corruption & Responsible Tax

 “The UK must join the new era of corporate tax transparency.
 As long ago as 2016, Parliament legislated to make large multinational businesses operating in the UK provide a breakdown of the income, profit and tax they pay wherever they operate.